Custom Search

 Cockatoo

-Special Traits: Limited talking ability, but most can learn to talk, very affectionate, friendly and intelligent, self destructive if neglected, may learn to scream at owners for attention.
+Special Traits: Limited talking ability, but most can learn to talk, very affectionate, friendly and intelligent, self-destructive if neglected, may learn to scream at owners for attention.
 Larger cockatoos are harder to care for and require more time than smaller types.
-Some owners have reported their large Cockatoos do not like small children.
-They cannot be left and ignored, they need a lot of daily human attention and a lot of time outside of their cages.
+Some owners have reported their large cockatoos do not like small children.
+They cannot be left and ignored; they need a lot of daily human attention and a lot of time outside of their cages.
 Cockatoos naturally produce a lot of feather dust or powder down from their feathers.

 Life Expectancy: 30-70 years

-Size: 12-20 inches (31-51 cm.) depending on the type of Cockatoo
+Size: 12-20 inches (31-51 cm) depending on the type of cockatoo

-Sexing: Generally males have darker eyes than females.
+Sexing: Generally, males have darker eyes than females.

 Special Traits: Entertaining, playful with a great personality, funny little characters.
-Easily trained .
+Easily trained.
 Can be trained to talk.
-Hand raised and fed birds are more likely sweeter and more affectionate also easier to train.
+Hand-raised and fed birds are more likely sweeter and more affectionate, also easier to train.
 Tendency to be very loud.
 Can be protective of their loved ones.

-Size: 10-13 inches (21-33 cm.) depending on the type of Conures
+Size: 10-13 inches (21-33 cm.) depending on the type of conure

 Life Expectancy: 30-50 years

-Size: about 14 inches (35 cm.)
+Size: about 14 inches (35 cm)

-Sexing: Males are green with a yellowish beak, females are a red with a black beak.
+Sexing: Males are green with a yellowish beak; females are a red with a black beak.
 The underside of the male's wing is bright red with a small patch of blue.

 Life Expectancy: 8-15 years

-Size: 8 inches (20 cm.)
+Size: 8 inches (20 cm)

 Sexing: Cannot tell by appearance

-Hawkheaded Parrot Special Traits: Sociable, excellent talker, very affectionate, outgoing and playful.
+Special Traits: Sociable, excellent talker, very affectionate, outgoing and playful.
 Clear voices and learn new words easily.
 Good at singing, laughing and whistling.
 Can become very tame, and enjoy human company.
 Can be very high-strung.
 Loud, harsh call, known to sound like a seagull.

-Size: about 14 inches (35 cm.)
+Size: about 14 inches (35 cm)

 Sexing: Cannot tell by appearance

-Indian Ringnecks
+Indian Ringneck

-Special Traits: Excellent talkers, have been known to learn about 250 words when one spends the time teaching.
+Special Traits: Excellent talkers; have been known to learn about 250 words when one spends the time teaching.
 Very intelligent.
 Can learn tricks fairly quickly.
 Not necessarily affectionate, but when one spends a lot of time with this bird they can be very friendly and playful.
 Love to climb.
 Energetic and love to chew.
 Very social; have a pleasant nature but will develop a screaming habit if teased.
-When alarmed or excitedly its voice can reach a high-pitched shriek, which can sound like a car alarm.
+When alarmed or excited its voice can reach a high-pitched shriek, which can sound like a car alarm.
 Needs large cage because of long tail.

-Life Expectancy: about 30 years.
+Life Expectancy: about 30 years

-Size: 16 inches (40 cm.)
+Size: 16 inches (40 cm)

 Sexing: Adult male has a black Ringneck with a slightly pink shadow and a manly flat big head size.
 Females do not have this prominent ring but may have a very light grey ring on the neck.